FFede0/RL4CC/RL4CC/config_files/README.md

 - the `stopping_criteria` dictionary must be provided list the (possibly, multiple) stopping criteria to be considered during the training.
 The only exception is when a `TuningExperiment` is restored from a checkpoint, when the stopping criterion is copied from the previous run.
-The available termination conditions are:
+For standard training and hyperparameter tuning experiments, the available termination condition `max_iterations`, which denotes the maximum number of training iterations.
-  - `max_iterations`: the maximum number of training iterations.
+  Federated and gossip RL training experiments require both `max_iterations` and `max_federation_rounds`: the federated stopping logic checks both the local training horizon (`max_iterations` to be run in each round) and the number of federation rounds to consider.

 Additional parameters are: